ToolShedTested

 The Veto Pro Pac Tech-MCT is in a different durability class than every other bag in this roundup.
 The waterproof thermoplastic base is the most significant differentiator: it fully protects tools from standing water -- a failure mode that eventually destroys soft-bottom bags on wet slabs, flooded basements, and outdoor job sites.
 No other bag in this comparison offers this protection.

 The aluminum frame keeps the bag rigid and fully open when set down, even when half-empty.
 You never collapse the bag when reaching in, and every pocket stays in its designed position regardless of load weight.
-At 50+ dedicated tool holders, there is a specific spot for every tool a master electrician, HVAC tech, or service plumber typically carries -- and tool-on-tool contact is eliminated entirely.
+At 44 dedicated pockets and holders, there is a specific spot for every tool a master electrician, HVAC tech, or service plumber typically carries -- and tool-on-tool contact is eliminated entirely.

-The premium is real at $189.
+The premium is real.
 But for tradespeople who run 8 to 10 hour days and carry their bag in and out of every job, the Veto outlasts any other bag in the roundup by years.
-The per-day cost over a 5-year service life is lower than the $49 DEWALT bag replaced every 18 months.
+The per-day cost over a 5-year service life can be lower than replacing cheaper soft bags every 18 months.

-Key features: Waterproof base, 50+ tool holders and pockets, aluminum frame, self-standing design, 600D polyester exterior.
+Key features: Waterproof base, 44 pockets and holders, aluminum frame, self-standing design, heavy-duty Veto Pro Pac construction.

 Pros: Waterproof thermoplastic base protects tools from standing water -- no other bag in this roundup offers this.
 Aluminum frame keeps the bag rigid and self-standing even when partially empty.
-50+ dedicated holders means zero tool-on-tool contact and zero digging.
+44 dedicated pockets means zero tool-on-tool contact and zero digging.
 Built to last 10+ years under daily trade use.

-Cons: $189 is nearly 7x the price of the budget pick -- premium is real.
-Heavy at 6.3 lbs empty.
+Cons: The premium over the budget pick is real.
+Heavy at about 5 lbs empty.
 Overkill for DIY and occasional use.

 Who it's for: Master electricians, HVAC technicians, and service plumbers who run 8-10 hour days and need a bag that outlasts every other option in the market.